SDU-eScience/Type3-Docs/src/intro/ucloud.rst

 Once logged in, the user has the option to set up `two factor authentication`_ by clicking on the avatar icon in the upper right corner of the home screen.

-UCloud username
+UCloud ID
 _______________

 .. image:: ../_static/username.png
    :width: 90%

-A unique UCloud username is generated for you the first time you login using WAYF.
-This username can be seen in the bottom left corner of the UCloud interface.
+A unique UCloud ID is generated for you the first time you login using WAYF.
+This ID can be seen in the bottom left corner of the UCloud interface.

 Projects